ehoang0106/backup-user-powershell/README.md

 # QNAP Backup and Restore Powershell Script
-This script help admin backup and restore user's data to and from QNAP network drive.
-This offers a conveninet way to store important files offsite and restore them when needed.
+This script helps the admin backup and restore the user's data to and from the QNAP network drive.
+This offers a convenient way to store important files offsite and restore them when needed.

 ## Features